whomfire01/fedramp-demo/README.md

 # FedRAMP Demo for IBM Compliance Position

-I created this project to showcase my skills in automating FedRAMP compliance using OSCAL, JSON, YAML, and Python.
-At IBM, keeping up with compliance documentation will be a major challenge, so I built tools to automate Security Plans, POA&Ms, and compliance reports, streamlining what could otherwise be time-consuming manual processes.

-By automating these processes based on vulnerability scans, I'm considering how to make compliance both efficient and accurate.
-The tools I've developed can automatically update documentation when new vulnerabilities are detected, ensuring everything stays current without manual intervention.

-My hope is that this work aligns with IBM's cloud security goals and demonstrates my ability to handle complex compliance requirements in large-scale environments.
-I'm particularly focused on making these tools scalable, so they can adapt as our compliance needs grow and change.
+This project is designed to demonstrate my ability to automate FedRAMP compliance processes, including the generation of System Security Plans (SSPs), Plan of Action & Milestones (POA&Ms), and compliance reports.
+Given that IBM uses Xacta for managing compliance documentation, I created tools that mimic the type of automated workflows Xacta supports, helping to streamline compliance tasks and ensure that documentation stays up to date without manual intervention.

+As FedRAMP compliance is an ongoing process requiring frequent updates, I focused on automating documentation generation based on vulnerability scans, ensuring that compliance efforts are both efficient and accurate.
+This work simulates the kind of automated compliance workflows Xacta enables, particularly in handling vulnerability management and POA&M updates.

+I hope the tools I've built here demonstrate my capability to work with Xacta-like workflows, ensuring scalability and efficiency as compliance needs grow.
+My goal is to help streamline compliance efforts in large-scale environments, aligning with IBM’s focus on cloud security and compliance automation.

+– Steve Moore

 ## Files